kritts/HandWave/README.md

-HandWave
+# HandWave
 ========

-HandWave is an Android library that allows developers to add touch free capabilities to their mobile applications.
+> An Android library that allows developers to add touch free capabilities to their mobile applications.

+## Overview
+This README is still in progress and will be updated soon.

+## Acknowledgements
-This code was initially created by Leeran Raphaely (leeran.raphaely@gmail.com), but has been modified and changed to reduce errors and improve speed.
+The code for this library was initially created by Leeran Raphaely (leeran.raphaely@gmail.com).

-This readme will be updated soon and demo mobile apps using HandWave will be added to this Github repo.
+It has since been modified to fix bugs in the code and improve the overall speed of the algorithms.

-These apps were developed by Krittika D'Silva (kdsilva@uw.edu) and Nicola Dell (nixdell@cs.washington.edu).
+The changes were made by Krittika D'Silva (krittika.dsilva@gmail.com) and Nicola Dell (nixdell@cs.washington.edu).